Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Background and Related Work

-{\bf Adversarial Attacks.} By using a simple optimization procedure, \citet{szegedy2013intriguing} were able to find adversarial examples, which they defined to be imperceptibly perturbed input images such that these new images were no longer classified correctly by the predictive neural model. \citet{goodfellow2014explaining} then proposed the Fast Gradient Sign Method (FGSM) that considers the gradient of the error of the classifier w.r.t\ to the input image.
+We are in the setting of classification, specifically, image classification where the task of the model is to give the `right' label to a given image fed as model input.
+By using a simple optimization procedure, \citet{szegedy2013intriguing} were able to find what they called `adversarial examples', which they defined to be imperceptibly perturbed input images such that these new images were no longer classified correctly by the predictive neural model.
+Note how we specifically talk about \emph{neural} models here as in the regular deep learning context. \citet{goodfellow2014explaining} then proposed the Fast Gradient Sign Method (FGSM) that considers the gradient of the error of the classifier w.r.t\ to the input image.
 Mathematically, they investigated perturbations of the form where $\mathbf{x}\in \mathbb{R}^{w\times h\times c}$ is the input image, $y\in \mathbb{N}$ a class label, $\pmb{\theta}$ are the neural function approximator parameter, $J\colon \mathbb{R}^{w\times h\times c} \times \mathbb{N} \rightarrow \mathbb{R}$ a scalar-valued objective function, $\sign{:} \mathbb{R} \rightarrow [-1,1]$ an element-wise sign function and $\epsilon \in \mathbb{R}$ a free-parameter.
-A perturbation $\pmb{\eta}$ would then account for mis-classification of the given predictive model $f(\mathbf{x};\pmb{\theta})$ i.e., The inequality in Eq.\ref{eq:misclassification} represents a possibly strongly significant divergence from the expected semantic meaning (i.e., from a human inspector's perspective) of the class to be predicted.
-For example, imagine a photograph of a dog that is being classified by $f$ as a dog.
-However, the perturbed image $\mathbf{x}+\pmb{\eta}$ is not classified by $f$ as dog.
-What came to a surprise for many is two-fold, (1) the new classification could be something drastically different e.g. not another animal like a cat but for instance a washing machine (2) from a human perspective the perturbed image would still lead to the same classification i.e., still a dog.
-Naturally, said susceptibility (1-2) led to a significant increase in research interest regarding robustness (to adversarial examples) in neural function approximators evoking the narrative of ``attacks'' and subsequent ``defences'' on the inspected classification modules as commonly found in cyber-security \citep{handa2019machine}.
+A perturbation $\pmb{\eta}$ would then account for mis-classification of the given predictive model $f(\mathbf{x};\pmb{\theta})$ i.e., The inequality in Eq.\ref{eq:misclassification} represents a possibly strongly significant divergence from the expected \emph{semantic} meaning (i.e., from a human inspector's perspective) of the class to be predicted.
+For example, imagine a photograph of a dog that is being classified by $f$ as a dog (that is $f$ predicts the label `dog').
+However, the perturbed image $\mathbf{x}+\pmb{\eta}$ is not classified by $f$ as `dog' but rather as, say, `washing machine.'
+What came to a surprise for many is two-fold, (1) the new classification could be something drastically different e.g.\ not another animal like a cat but for instance a washing machine (2) from a human perspective the perturbed image would still lead to the same classification i.e., still a dog (put differently, the human inspector cannot tell a difference between the original and perturbed images).
+Naturally, said susceptibility (1-2) led to a significant increase in research interest regarding robustness (to adversarial examples) in neural function approximators evoking the narrative of ``attacks'' and subsequent ``defences'' on the inspected classification modules, as commonly found in alternate literature such as cyber-security \citep{handa2019machine}.